encode/django-rest-framework/docs/api-guide/fields.md

         child = serializers.CharField()

 We can now reuse our custom `StringListField` class throughout our application, without having to provide a `child` argument to it.

+## DictField

+A field class that validates a dictionary of objects.
+The keys in `DictField` are always assumed to be string values.

+**Signature**: `DictField(child)`

+- `child` - A field instance that should be used for validating the values in the dictionary.
+If this argument is not provided then values in the mapping will not be validated.

+For example, to create a field that validates a mapping of strings to strings, you would write something like this:

+    document = DictField(child=CharField())

+You can also use the declarative style, as with `ListField`.
+For example:

+    class DocumentField(DictField):
+        child = CharField()

 ---